davenamin/nullmoon_blog/content/posts/hugo/index.md

 [pandoc](http://pandoc.org/) in the publishing process.

 In the meantime, however, I'm happy to also play around with web tech that I think could be useful for future posts.
-This switch gave me the chance to discover and experiment with \\(\KaTeX\\), which is now embedded in the site, as well as considering the [Vega](http://vega.github.io/) suite of tools for future visualization experiments.
+As a part of this switch I'm experimenting with \\(\KaTeX\\), which is now embedded in the site, as well as considering the [Vega](http://vega.github.io/) suite of tools for future visualization experiments.

 I'm also going to keep the drafts visible in their unfinished state -- they represent ongoing projects and should reach completion or